stefanofa/awesome/TOPICS.md

 ## cursor

 *   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
 Why not take it to the next level? 🚀

-## design

-*   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
-Why not take it to the next level? 🚀

-*   [penpot/penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration

-*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

-*   [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
-Prep for the system design interview.
-Includes Anki flashcards.

 ## ux